 A sprawling & ongoing project with many moving parts, the CAP falls under the jurisdiction of and is administered by the Lebanon County Conservation District (LCCD).
 The QWA is represented on the CAP Steering Committee by President Michael Schroeder, who also chairs the CAP's Education & Outreach Action Team.
 More details can be found on this website under the tab on the navigation menu labeled, "CAP 2020 →".

-The Lebanon County CAP website is here: https://www.lebanoncleanwateractionteam.com/.
+The Lebanon County Conservation District's CAP webpages are here: https://www.lccd.org/cap

 WIP 2021: The Quittapahilla Creek Watershed Implementation Plan of January 2021 (updated from August 2018)